 For me, the most interesting part of the exhibit was the discovery of the x-ray.
-After dark on the evening of November 8, 1895, Wilhelm Conrad Röntgen gathered up his wife, took her into a closet and placed her left hand between a tube and a barium platinocyanide plate.
+After dark on the evening of November 8, 1895 in the nearby town of Wurzburg, Wilhelm Conrad Röntgen gathered up his wife, took her into a closet and placed her left hand between a tube and a barium platinocyanide plate.

 The result was the world’s first x-ray (sometimes called a röntgenogram), which clearly showed her bone structures and even the metal ring she was wearing.
 At the time, some called these “shadow images.”